Infinitesimal automorphisms of algebraic varieties and vector fields on elliptic surfaces: Generalities

 \subsubsection{Equivariant morphisms and birational modifications}

 In this section, we will study how group scheme actions behave with respect to (birational) morphisms.
-First, we note that the construction of $\Aut_{(Z,X)}$ is compatible with scheme theoretic images in the following sense.
+Recall that the \emph{schematic image} of a morphism of schemes $f: X \to Y$ is the smallest closed subscheme of $Y$ through which $f$ factors.
+Since $X$ and $Y$ are of finite type over $K$, the schematic image can be described as the closed subscheme of $Y$ cut out by the quasi-coherent sheaf of ideals ${\rm Ker}(\mathcal{O}_Y \to f_* \mathcal{O}_X)$.
+The formation of $\Aut_{(Z,X)}$ is compatible with schematic images in the following sense.